Cognigy/Documentation/docs/en/docs/ai/billing.md

 **An end-user books a cinema ticket with a bot using xApps.**

-An end-user starts to interact with a Cognigy.AI powered ticket booking chat-bot by sending a chat-input.
-The bot response by asking for the firstname, the lastname as well as the ticket category.
-The user responds to all three questions by providing the respective data and then gets a floorplan presented via an xApp through which a seat can be selected.
+An end user begins interacting with a Cognigy.AI-powered ticket booking chatbot by sending a chat input.
+The bot responds by requesting the first name, last name, and ticket category.
+The user answers all three questions by providing the respective data and then gets a floorplan via an xApp, through which they can select a seat.
 The user selects a seat and submits the selection.
 The system will record *a single billable Conversation* with the following explanation:

 - end-user greeted the chat-bot - **one user input**
 - virtual agent asked for firstname